Here are all the winners from the 2024 Grammys – rolling list

 Rickie Lee Jones – ‘Pieces of Treasure’

-Laufey – ‘Bewitched’
+Laufey – ‘Bewitched’ – winner

 Pentatonix – ‘Holidays Around the World’